Introduction: Why This Painting Matters to This Day

 Let us consider the elements of Portrait of Madame X that make it so wearable in this lifetime for the visual-emotional experience:

-Madame Gautreau is positioned next to a surface, shiny and polished, with slight twisting in her body to give that movement and drama.
-With her right arm resting atop the table, her left hangs loosely from the side, and her head tilts away from the viewer.
+Madame Gautreau is positioned next to a shiny and polished surface.
+Her body has a slight twist to give movement and drama.
+Her right arm rests atop the table.
+Her left arm hangs loosely from the side.
+Her head tilts away from the viewer.
 In effect, she isn’t looking toward us but isn’t inviting our gaze; she’s indifferent to it.
-Thus, there is a distance visual barrier from which she seems to float, making her appear untouchable and magical.
+Thus, there is a distance visual barrier from which she seems to float, making her untouchable and magical.

-Adorned in an ebony satin gown, bedecked with jeweled straps, and with a neckline so low that it could be said to be indecent, originally, one strap from the gown painted slipped off her therefore, causing scandal among those in Paris in 1884.
+She was adorned in an ebony satin gown.
+It was bedecked with jeweled straps.
+The neckline was so low that it was said to be indecent.
+Originally, one strap from the gown painted slipped off her.
+So, it caused scandal among those in Paris in 1884.
 Although Sargent later repainted the strap to look more secure, this is still a daring dress even by current standards.
 This complements her pale skin and underlines a confident, even defiant presence.

-Set against a dark and greatly simplified background, the light and form contrast the pale skin of the subject.
+Set against a dark and greatly simplified background, the light and form contrast the pale skin of the model.
 Sargent restricts himself to blacks, whites, and muted earth tones for his back-and-forth with the sittings.
-Soft but precise, the illumination highlights powdered skin texture and a subtle shimmer to the gown; her face and arms appear almost glowing.
+The illumination is soft but precise.
+It highlights the powdered skin texture and a subtle shimmer to the gown.
+Her face and arms almost glow.
 Combining delicacy and strength, those two features give an impression of the model being veiled by light.

-Though painted with realism, it leans toward the symbolism in the portrait; Madame Gautreau is much more than herself she becomes a statue of womanhood, of mysteries, of the social tensions of the Belle Époque.
-There are no props or heavy background; thus, we are forced to confront her directly, emphasizing her as an individual rather than as an ornament of society.
+Though painted with realism, it leans toward symbolism in the portrait.
+Madame Gautreau is much more than herself.
+She becomes a statue of womanhood, of mysteries, and of the social tensions of the Belle Époque.
+There are no props or heavy background.
+We are forced to confront her directly.
+This emphasizes her as an individual rather than as an ornament of society.

 The appearance of the artwork under X-ray.